kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/05-stateless-func-components/44-lifecycle-methods.md

 # Lifecycle Methods
+## Run our app (if not already running)

+`$ babel src/app.js --out-file=public/scripts/app.js --presets=env,react --watch`

+`$ live-server public`

 * Explore differences between CBCs and SFCs
+* Look at built-in methods available to our CBC that we can't add to SFC

-## Lifecycle Methods only for CBCs
+## Lifecycle Methods (only for CBCs)
-* Used during the components "life":
+* They fire at various times in a given component's life
+  - Examples
-    - When Indecision app first gets rendered to the screen
+    + When component first gets rendered to the screen
-    - When it gets removed from the screen
+    + When component gets removed from the screen
-    - When the state or prop inside the Component updates
+    + When something in the component updates (the state or prop inside the Component updates)

+## Benefits of LCMs
-    - This gives us tons of power like:
+* This gives us tons of power like:
-        + Populate the component with data from the db when the component first gets mounted to the browser
+- Populate the options array with data from Database when the component first gets mounted to the browser
-        + We'll be able to save the data as the component updates
+- We'll be able to save the data as the component updates

-## Local Storage vs Real DB
-* We'll start with local storage
+  + We'll be able to watch for changes to state and when state changes we'll be able to save things

+## How will will store our data?
+* We'll start just using `localStorage` (in the client) and later we'll use a Database
 * It will help us persist data between page views

-## ComponentDidMount (Lifecycle Method)
+## componentDidMount (Lifecycle Method)
 * When component first mounts to browser
 * We never call this, it gets called automatically
-* Spelling is crucial
+* **important** Spelling is crucial
     - Spell it wrong and it won't work

 ```
 class IndecisionApp extends React.Component {
   constructor(props) {
-    super(props);

-    this.handleDeleteOptions = this.handleDeleteOptions.bind(this);
-    this.handlePick = this.handlePick.bind(this);
-    this.handleAddOption = this.handleAddOption.bind(this);
-    this.handleDeleteOption = this.handleDeleteOption.bind(this);

-    this.state = {
-      options: this.props.options,
-    };
+   // MORE CODE
   }

   componentDidMount() {